Academic misconduct and penalties

 - Misuse or unauthorised use of technology or equipment

 Contract cheating is the use of outsourced material for the purpose of submission by a student for assessment.
 The person submitting the work is being dishonest by representing it as their own.
 This differs from traditional forms of plagiarism, which more commonly involves copying of existing submitted or published work.
 Contract cheating can take on many forms and is not limited to the purchasing of assessment material from online sources.
 Students may obtain assessments from peers or ‘tutors’ and the arrangement may not involve a financial exchange.

 Contract cheating services

 Commercial cheating services, which are now illegal in Australia, are targeting students at RMIT.
 These services offer to provide answers or complete an assessment for you, sometimes asking for payment.
 These services may keep a student’s personal details to harass them and ask for more money.
-If you use these services, it's considered contract cheating and is a breach of the Academic Integrity policy.
+If you use these services, it's considered contract cheating and is a breach of the Academic Integrity Policy.
 To find out more information you can read the TEQSA information and resources.
-If you have any concerns or questions about this, please write to firstname.lastname@example.org.
+If you have any concerns or questions about this, email firstname.lastname@example.org.